josephGZC/molecular_dynamics_MOFs_Cd/README.md

 </p>

 > <img src="https://github.com/user-attachments/assets/970c2929-5c71-4213-9a77-416d7307e4e9" width="15" height="15"> &nbsp; **What does the name UiO-66 mean?**
-> * Naming of MOFs are often baed on the university it was first synthesiszed at.
+> * Naming of MOFs are often based on the university it was first synthesiszed at.
 > * In this case, UiO-66 was first synthesized by Professor Kristian P. Lillerud and his research group at the University of Oslo (UiO) in 2008.

 <a name="objectives-actual"></a>